MiRoDS/DataScience_Project3/README.md

 2. Project Motivation: Goal was to develop concepts for the recommendation of articles.

 3. File Description: Just load Recommendations_with_IBM.ipynb into your Jupyter-Notebook.
-Furthermore, you need the data files 'data/user-item-interactions.csv' and 'data/articles_community.csv' and the project_tests.
+Furthermore, you need the data files 'data/user-item-interactions.csv' and 'data/articles_community.csv' and the project_tests (all from Udacity).

 4. How to Interact with the project: Go through the cells and execute them.